yo-yo-yo-jbo/bootkit_anatomy/README.md

 Assuming `memory::get_section_address` gets the section address and `memory::get_section_size` gets the section size, it becomes easy to understand what this code does - it goes byte by byte and compares memory with the pattern.
 There is a minor bug here, by the way - the variable `i` should iterate between `0` and the `section_size` *minus the pattern length*, othersise there might be memory reads outside of the section's limits.
-However, this doesn't really affect anything (keep in mind there are still no memory protection enforcements at this point) so this bug doesn't realistically manifest to anything noticable.
+However, this doesn't really affect anything (keep in mind there are still no memory protection enforcements at this point when it comes to reading, at least) so this bug doesn't realistically manifest to anything noticable.
 Resolving the section address and size by their name is an easy exercise in PE parsing and I will not be covering it, code still exists under `Bootkit/memory.cpp` if you're interested.

 #### trampoline::Hook